niplav/site/about.md

 ### Pronouns

-I'm most happy with they/them and he/him pronouns.
+I'm most happy with they/them and he/him.

 ### Elsewhere on the Internet